Year Group Giving

 An idea pioneered in Trinity Hall by Peter Hill, the year rep for 1958, was for year groups coming back for their 50th anniversary to donate collectively to support an initiative within College.

-Different year groups have supported initiatives that have meant something to them: 1959 chose to add to the Graham Storey Fund for humanities and raised £79,000; 1960 supported the class of 2010; 1961 supported the refurbishment of a staircase and more recently members of 1966 bought the 2016 freshers a book token.
+Different year groups have donated to support initiatives that have meant something to them.
+1959 chose to add to the Graham Storey Fund for humanities and raised £79,000.; 1960 supported the class of 2010; 1961 supported the refurbishment of a staircase and more recently members of 1966 donated to be able to buy the 2016 freshers a book token.

 “I, and many of my friends, could not believe the kindness and generosity of the year group to not only give each of us a gift but a substantially expensive and useful one at that.
 None of us felt as though we deserved this at so early a stage in our degrees but I can say for myself that already it has helped lessen the mental burden of spending so much on study materials within my tight budget.
 I by no means take the present for granted and did not expect anything of the sort, so am incredibly thankful to all who donated and organised it, and hope that they thoroughly enjoyed their 50th year anniversary celebrations!”